KingJ89/alx-low_level_programming/0x14-bit_manipulation/README.md

-this is an empty readme on the 0x14 project task in the holbertons alx africa programme by Jan Mutewera.
+this is a non empty read me file on the project 0x14-bit_manipulation by Jan Mutewera